 Mr. Frisch and his colleagues have designed and executed hundreds of individual projects.
 We thank our many clients, contractors, consultants, and all the dedicated staff who have pulled together to make each venture a success.

 Kate Jiranek began her career in architecture at DFA as an intern during the summer of 2012.
-After finishing her Masters of Architecture at University of Oregon in 2013, she returned to New York to join DFA full time and received her architecture license this summer.
+After finishing her Masters of Architecture at University of Oregon in 2013, she returned to New York to join DFA full time and received her architecture license in 2016.
 Prior to attending the University of Oregon, Kate graduated from Vanderbilt University with a Bachelors of Engineering studying Civil Engineering.
 While at DFA, Kate has worked on a variety of projects, and enjoys the unique challenges that each client brings.
 Kate was born and raised in Seattle and loves to visit as often as she can.

 Devon joined the DFA team in 2014 after graduating from the University of Southern California with a Bachelor of Architecture and a minor in Business Law.
 Prior to DFA, Devon spent three summers as an architectural intern at VOA Associates Inc. in Washington D.C., and a summer as an intern at Michael Winstanley Architects & Planners in Arlington, VA.
 Having worked on both apartment renovations in Manhattan, and several house projects in Connecticut, Devon enjoys every aspect of each residential project, down to the most finite of details.
 Raised in Washington, D.C., Devon is an avid Washington Nationals fan as well as loyal supporter of the USC Football team.